rsreevishal/Shop3DPrints/README.md

 you are in the project root directory)
 8. You can create a superuser(for Django admin) by running `python manage.py createsuperuser` and follow the instructions
 9. Run `python manage.py runserver` to locally run the application

+## Strip-CLI
+1. Go to stripe cli and run -  `./stripe` login and login to your account
+2. Forward the events to local using - `./stripe listen --forward-to 127.0.0.1:8000/api/checkout-webhook`
+3. Copy the secret_key starts with `whsec_` from the terminal and paste it in the .env file